jensv/relative_canonical_helicity/README.md

 # README #
-This code reconstruct canonical flux tubes and calculates their helicity from experimental measurements of magnetic field, density, electron temperature and Mach numbers of a plasma.
+These scripts reconstruct canonical flux tubes and calculate their helicity from experimental measurements of magnetic field, density, electron temperature and Mach numbers of a plasma.
+I used these scripts to analyse data from the Reconnection Scaling Experiment (RSX) for my PhD dissertation.

 Canonical flux tubes trace out cross-sections of constant flux of circulation of a species’ canonical momentum.
-In the zero-flow limit, canonical flux tubes are magnetic flux tubes, but in full form, present the distinct advantage of reconciling all plasma regimes (single particle, kinetic, two-fluid, and MHD) with topological concepts of helicity, twists and linkages. compact toroid merging experiments and hypothesizes a mechanism for converting destabilizing magnetic twist into stabilizing helical shear flows in astrophysical jets.
+In the zero-flow limit, canonical flux tubes are magnetic flux tubes, but in full form, present the distinct advantage of reconciling all plasma regimes (single particle, kinetic, two-fluid, and MHD) with topological concepts of helicity, twists and linkages.
+The theory of canonical helicity transport predicts the threshold for the observed bifurcation of end states in compact toroid merging experiments and hypothesizes a mechanism for converting destabilizing magnetic twist into stabilizing helical shear flows in astrophysical jets.

+### Canonical flux tubes and their helicity in RSX  ###
 Ion and electron canonical flux tubes are visualized from a volumetric dataset of Mach, triple, and $\dot{B}$ probe measurements at over $10,000$ spatial locations of a gyrating kinked plasma column in a sub-volume of the RSX experiment.
 The flux tubes gyrate into and out of the sub-volume.